How You Can Teach Skills — But You Can’t Teach Culture Fit

 Better Customer Experience

-Customers notice when your crew communicates well and works smooth.
+Customers notice when your crew communicates well and works smoothly.

 Lower Turnover